 (f) that objections must be substantiated by way of an affidavit or solemn declaration; and

-(g) such other particulars as may be prescribed.
+(g) such other particulars as may be specified in the directive referred to in subsection (1);.

-(3) The advertisement contemplated in subsection (1) must be published for such period or in such number of issues of a newspaper as may be prescribed.
+(3) The advertisement contemplated in subsection (1) must be published for such period or in such number of issues of a newspaper as the Regulator may specify in the direction referred to in that subsection.

 (4) The Regulator must consider objections to the application contemplated in subsection (1) and make its decision available to the public together with its reasons for such decision.